CevdetTufan/SupportChat/TechnicalDocumentation.md

 - The system uses coordination services to select an available agent based on defined strategies (e.g., seniority, availability).
 - The session is assigned, and the agent is notified.

-### 3. Ending a Session
-- When a chat ends, an `EndSessionCommand` is processed, updating the session status and triggering any necessary cleanup or notifications.

 ---

 ## Technologies Used